 Equally important as giving good feedback is learning how to receive good feedback.
 We have a few tips for receiving feedback:

 - Take time to process the feedback.
 Carefully review the feedback you received and take time to go through it.
-We can sometimes read constructive feedback as critical feedback, but this feedback may be especially helpful to the development of our portfolio.
+We can sometimes read constructive feedback as critical feedback, but this feedback may be especially helpful to the development of your portfolio.
 If some of the feedback seems critical, taking time to see the value in it can be helpful.

 - Think through how the feedback applies to your portfolio.
 While we trust that the feedback you receive will be helpful, there are always opportunities to think through how the feedback applies to your portfolio.
 For example, specific feedback about how to organize a specific page may not make sense given your audience and goals, but the feedback may still be helpful in terms of the need to organize it to be easier to navigate.
 Other feedback may be helpful and aligned with the rubric and assignment descriptions, but you think that you have a good reason for designing a page or your portfolio in a specific way.
 In these cases where your design may not align with feedback you receive, please feel free to reach out to the person providing it—or us—to clarify and expand on the feedback.
 We are always happy to help with this in any way we can.

 - Make a plan for changes, but recognize that some may take longer than others.
 If portfolios are to be authentic and ongoing, everyone needs some flexibility in when they will introduce all of the changes that have been suggested.
 If you simply don’t have time to make a particular change to your portfolio (especially if the change isn’t a critical part of the assignment requirements), try to leave a record of the suggested change and go back to it later.
 Think of these as not as an “IOU” but as an “IOM,” meaning something “I Owe Myself.”
-Of course, you are also free to say, “My portfolio was actually perfect before the buddy check and there was really nothing I learned from buddy check feedback that was worth treating seriously, so I’ve made no changes as a result of the experience.”
+Of course, you are also free to say, “My portfolio was actually perfect before the feedback and there was really nothing I learned from feedback that was worth treating seriously, so I’ve made no changes as a result of the experience.”
 We think that’s highly unlikely to happen, though.

 - Learn how to check grades in the course by reading this helpful guide.